 Negligent parties often try to blame accident victims for their injuries.
 They might accuse you of falling because you were clumsy–or even claim that you failed to mitigate the damages after being assaulted.

-You won’t automatically lose your right to compensation if you’re partly responsible.
-Florida follows pure comparative fault laws.
-You may be entitled to compensation if someone else was even 1% responsible for your injuries.
+You won’t automatically lose your right to compensation if you’re partly responsible, but you will if you’re mostly responsible.
+Florida follows modified comparative fault laws with a 51% bar to recovery.

-On the other hand, if you share fault, your compensation will be reduced in proportion to your share of the blame.
+On the other hand, if you share only a smaller portion of fault, your compensation will be reduced in proportion to your share of the blame.

 We’ll Fight to Recover Compensation for All of Your Injuries